Montgomery is one of the most important historic cities in the United States.

-Travel back in time to the Georgian, Edwardian and Victorian eras at the Old Alabama Town.
+Travel back to the Georgian, Edwardian, and Victorian eras in Old Alabama Town.

-You will be able to see townhouses from the 19th century and 20th-century mansions, churches, and schools.
+You can see townhouses from the 19th-century and 20th-century mansions, churches, and schools.

-All the structures are restored into their current forms.
+All the structures are restored to their current forms.

 The rich artifacts depict scenes from plantation life and other early pioneers.